 In my opinion, taking a guided tour to the Statue of Liberty is the best way to get to know its Pedestal and the site where it is located because you will achieve your goal without having to spend a lot of money and with the convenience of having transportation, tickets and the services of a guide included in the price.

-Price breakdown by type of ticket
+Breakdown of prices by type of ticket

 - Adults: from $22